 - A more important reason: if the only resignation-day image you’re carrying around in your head is the fantasy one, then you’re not getting any closer to making it a reality.

 In most instances, the best resignation from a toxic job is a short one.
 In nearly all instances, it is a dispassionate one.
 It is always polite.
 To nail that, write down the facts you absolutely must share when resigning (the fact that you are actually quitting, and your last day of work).
 Then consider saying one or two positive things if they’re true (something like “I have learned so much during my time here” or “I will always be proud of xyz accomplishment and am grateful to have had that opportunity”).
 Then stop.
-Write the letter.
+Copy our Resignation Letter Template and use it to write your letter of resignation.
 Run it by a trusted friend.